Bokchol/Bokchol/README.md

 - 👀 I’m interested in global health and health equity
 - 🌱 I’m currently learning R programme for reproducible research
 - 💞️ I’m looking to collaborate on creating unique codes and learning new coding ways as a beginner.
+As well as partnerships and collaboration in global health network
 - 📫 How to reach me on LinkedIn <- https://www.linkedin.com/in/dr-bok-j-chol-msc-ihtm-oxford-mbchb-b99b6588/overlay/about-this-profile/?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3B%2FG1iIYITRjm554vErglkAw%3D%3D, bokcholbok@gmail.com, https://www.facebook.com/bokcholbok

 <!---